 Does PRP work for Hair Loss?

-There is a certified clinical evidence that PRP works effectively for hair loss treatment although it is in an emerging phase.
+There is certified clinical evidence that PRP works effectively for hair loss treatment although it is in an emerging phase.

 What is the newest innovation?

 How much down time will I have?

-There should be swelling for about 24-48 hours after the injection.
+There should be swelling for about 24-48 hours after the procedure.

 How soon will I see the result?